adam-zlatniczki/llcf-test-python/docs/source/index.rst

   >>> llcf_test.conf_ints(X, Y, autoscale="rank")
   ((0.96995, 0.98805), (0.002, 0.013049999999999996))

-We can see that 1 is not inside the confidence intervals, so we would reject :math:`H_0` in both directions.
+We can see that 1 is not inside the confidence intervals, so we reject :math:`H_0` in both directions.
 The reason why we arrive at a different conclusion this time is due to the "small" sample size, which makes rank normalization a too coarse approximation of the cumulative distribution function.
 Judging by the first confidence interval, it didn't do too bad of a job though - introducing some low level of tolerance should make it acceptable.
 Let's set